 Professional whitening treatments contain high concentrations of peroxide for effective and instant results without the risk of damaging the soft tissue inside of your mouth.
-If you’re interested in achieving a whiter smile today, contact us at Charles Kim Dentistry & Orthodontics to schedule a consultation with Dr. Charles Kim.
+If you’re interested in achieving a whiter smile today, contact us.

 Temporary tooth sensitivity after teeth whitening is a normal side-effect caused by demineralization of the enamel.
 It will dissipate within a few days.

 Dr. Charles Kim will discuss your whitening goals and examine your teeth.
 Dr. Kim may take x-rays to look for signs of tooth decay or gum disease.